 Traveling by boat we meet a lot of people – we live “next door” to them in marinas and anchorages.
 Having a common bond, we get to know each other quickly and “what do you do for a living” and “can you believe that traffic” is replaced with “what do you think of the upcoming weather” and “where can I find the showers”.
 It’s nice to be able to have a little something to remember these people by, so most cruisers carry boat cards which are similar to business cards, only the boat is the “company” being represented.Being full-time travelers our contact info changes frequently so we decided on just adding the link to our website and email addresses.

-Cutting the cards was a bit of a challenge since there really wasn’t any room to bring along a papercutter (though I might still buy one).
+Cutting the cards was a bit of a challenge since there really wasn’t any room to bring along a paper cutter.
 I’m using a fabric cutter and a straight edge to make the cuts and they are coming out pretty even.

 “It’s easy to come and go.
 The hard thing is to remember.”